Judge throws out Outdoor writer Tom Stienstra’s defamation lawsuit against fly fishing blog

 By contrast, the Chronicle’s Outdoor Writer Tom Stienstra lost.
 And in more than simply legal terms.

-That a journalist like Stienstra — who has made a good living riding the coattails of the First amendment his entire career — would try to abridge someone else’s First Amendment rights via a nuisance lawsuit is more than ironic.
+That a journalist like Stienstra — who has made a good living riding the coattails of the First Amendment — would try to abridge someone else’s First Amendment rights via a nuisance lawsuit is more than ironic.

 Fortunately, last week a Siskiyou County judge said “No” to Chronicle Outdoor Writer Tom Stienstra’s $10,000 defamation lawsuit against the Trout Underground.